ardaglobal/arda-poc/readme.md

 The chain name is arda and the token is uarda.

 It is set up to be a single validator chain with the name of the validator being ERES.

+#### Register Property

+The property module is used to register properties on the blockchain.

+It is used to register properties and their owners and shares.

+#### Transfer Property

+WIP

 ### Configure